 Going back the way he came to the Great Hall, Tryst went in search of Freyard.
 The hope was that his friend would join him in breaking the seal on a bottle of rum of good vintage that he had acquired while recently in Aquas Bay.
 His eyes scanned the remaining occupants of the room, finding that the Warden Lords of East and West had also retired for the evening and their stewards with them.

 At first glance Tryst missed sight of Freyard and was about to leave when he caught him subtly waving Tryst over.

-The sandy haired rifleman had built a reputation as ranger and had all but eradicated one of the three raiding gangs plaguing the Southlands.
+The sandy haired rifleman had built a reputation as a ranger and had all but eradicated one of the three raiding gangs plaguing the Southlands.
 It was a feat that in its own right earned him a great measure of respect with Tryst, despite his usage of firearms, which Tryst wholly detested.
-As they came to know one another, that respect had turned out to be mutual and Freyard had eventually become one of the few people that Tryst called friend.
+As they came to know one another, that respect had turned out to be mutual, and Freyard had eventually become one of the few people that Tryst called friend.

 “Another dull affair, wouldn’t you say, Reine?”
 Archer commented in a bored tone, referring to Tryst by his surname.

 “Entirely, though dull is not without its benefits,” Tryst answered with a smile as he closed the gap between them.
 “What’s the word, my friend?”

 “The word is that the Lady Marigold went into the kitchens some time ago and hasn’t returned,” Freyard noted dryly.